How to Teach STEM

 Defining Learning Goals for STEM Classrooms

-To support elementary and middle school grades, we need topics that are:
+To support elementary and middle school grades, it's crucial to introduce topics that are:

-• Provide a foundation of knowledge and skills for more advanced engineering coursework and pathways.
+Foundational: Building essential knowledge and skills for advanced engineering coursework and pathways.

 For example, here are questions that promote engineering learning:

-• How do technologies we use every day work?
+How do the technologies we use every day work?

 How do I teach with purpose?